michaelmcandrew/civicrm-user-guide-gitbook/contributions/sales-tax-and-vat.md

 Account**.
 Scroll down to the bottom of the page, and click on **Add Financial Account**.

-To create the Sales Tax Account, make sure **Financial Account Type** is set to **Liability**.
+To create the sales tax Account, make sure **Financial Account Type** is set to **Liability**.
 Select **Enabled** and **Is Tax** and specify the **Tax Rate**.
 Note if you use **Quick Books**, the **Account Type Code** should be set to **SALESTAX**.
 Accounting Code should be based on the organization's specific